wormhole-foundation/docs.wormhole.com/docs/reference/components/gateway.md

 Because IBC is used to bridge assets from Gateway to Cosmos chains, liquidity fragmentation is avoided and liquidity for foreign assets bridged via Wormhole into Cosmos is unified across Cosmos chains.
 {% endhint %}

-In addition to facilitating asset transfers, the _Wormhole Gateway_ (FKA `wormchain`, AKA `Shai Hulud`) allows Wormhole to ensure proper accounting with the [accountant](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0011_accountant.md) as well as limit transfer volume with the [governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md).
+In addition to facilitating asset transfers,  _Wormhole Gateway_ (FKA `wormchain`, AKA `Shai-Hulud`) allows Wormhole to ensure proper accounting with the [accountant](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0011_accountant.md) as well as limit transfer volume with the [governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md).

 ## Details

-The Wormhole Gateway is implemented as a set of contracts and modules.
+Wormhole Gateway is implemented as a set of contracts and modules.

 ### Wormhole Core Contracts

-The [core contracts](./core-contracts.md) to emit messages and verify [Guardian](./guardian.md) signatures are still required on each Cosmos chain.
+The [core contracts](./core-contracts.md) to emit messages and verify [Guardian](./guardian.md) signatures are still required on each Cosmos chain that requires generic message passing.
+Notably, for Gateway token bridging, no core contracts need be deployed.

 ### IBC Shim Contract